26TracyNjoroge/wireframing/README.md

 * **Provides a Clear Layout and Structure:** Wireframes provide a clear and simple representation of the layout, allowing designers to plan the content placement and prioritize elements effectively.
 * **Enables Easy Modifications:** Making changes to a wireframe is quicker and less costly than altering a high-fidelity design or a developed product.
 This flexibility encourages experimentation and iterative improvement.
 * **Guides the Design Process:** Wireframes act as a guide for subsequent design and development phases, ensuring that the final product aligns with the initial vision and requirements.
-* **Focuses on Functionality and User Experience:** By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.
+* **Focuses on Functionality and User Experience:** By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.<br/><br/>

+## Key Elements in a Wireframe
+1. **Layout Structure:** Defines the arrangement of elements on the page.
+   * **Example:** In an e-learning platform, the layout can include a header for the logo and search bar, a sidebar for course categories, and a main area displaying        course content.
+   * This layout supports user navigation and course discovery.
+2. **Navigation:** Shows how users will move through the site or application.
+   * **Example:** A travel website might have a top navigation bar with links to Home, Destinations, Blog, and Contact Us, along with a sidebar for filtering destinations by type.
+   * This enables users to explore various travel options easily.
+3. **Content Placement:** Indicates where text, images, and other content will be positioned.
+   * **Example:** A news website might have a grid layout for article thumbnails, with a large featured article at the top and smaller articles below.
+   * This draws attention to top stories while providing access to others.
+4. **Functionality:** Outlines key functionalities and interactions.
+   * **Example:** A signup form for a newsletter with input fields for email and a "Subscribe" button.
+   * This helps websites capture user emails for updates.